 Export data to Hadoop, Azure blob storage, or Azure Data Lake Store.
 Archive data to Hadoop, Azure blob storage, or Azure Data Lake Store to achieve cost-effective storage and keep it online for easy access.

 Integrate with BI tools.
 Use PolyBase with Microsoft's business intelligence and analysis stack, or use any third-party tools that are compatible with SQL Server.

 Push computation to Hadoop.
 PolyBase pushes some computations to the external source to optimize the overall query.
 The query optimizer makes a cost-based decision to push computation to Hadoop, if that will improve query performance.
 The query optimizer uses statistics on external tables to make the cost-based decision.
 Pushing computation creates MapReduce jobs and leverages Hadoop's distributed computational resources.
 For more information, see Pushdown computations in PolyBase.

 Scale compute resources.
+(Applies to SQL Server 2016 (13.x), SQL Server 2017 (14.x), and SQL Server 2019 (15.x) only.)
 To improve query performance, you can use SQL Server PolyBase scale-out groups.
 This enables parallel data transfer between SQL Server instances and Hadoop nodes, and it adds compute resources for operating on the external data.

 Before using PolyBase, you must install PolyBase on Windows or install PolyBase on Linux, and enable PolyBase in sp_configure if necessary.
 Then see the following configuration guides depending on your data source: